thomasbaloyi/FormFront/README.md

-# FormFront
+## Project: FormFront
-A simple CRUD web-based application for extracting data using form and storing it in a database.

-The application is an ASP.Net MVC 5 (C#) project and the database is developed using Microsoft SQL Server 2017 and an ORM (Entity Framework); a code-first approach.
+## Description

-Users are required to login to perform some actions and input data is subject to validation on the client-side, server-side, and at the database.
+A simple CRUD web application that collects information from users using forms.
+Users are required to login to perform some actions.
+The application is an ASP.Net MVC 5 (C#) project.

-To run: Open Visual Studio 2019 and open .sln file and click Ctrl+F5
+## Table of Contents
+1. Installation
+2. Running
+3. Notes
+4. Credit

+## Installation
+1. Download the repository.
+2. Ensure you have Visual Studio 2019 installed.
+3. Extract the repository and open the FormFront.sln file (using Visual Studio 2019).

+## Running
+1. Within Visual Studio 2019, click on the green "IIS Express" button or click CTRL + F5 on Windows
+2. The application should navigate to your default browser.

+## Notes
+The application is still under development, some tasks to be implemented:
+1. Improve the user experience.
+2. Fix login issues.

+## Credit
+I used a Boostrap 5 theme from https://github.com/thomaspark/bootswatch.